Peas

 23. Dwarf Gray Sugar Pre 1773 heirloom.
 Introduced in 1892 by D. M. Ferry & Co.
 An old snow pea variety, now cast into another light…for its red blossoms and subtly reddish-tinted stems and leaves are used as garnishes in salad mixes.
 (Others have indicated that theirs are confirmed bi-colors of pink/lavender/purple on 36″+ vines…Yet all agree that the seed is an earthy brown with various speckles of green or gray covering them) Broad pale-green 3” pods are string-less and fiber-free.
 Vines grow to 30” long and therefore need no support.
 Plants are prolific producers of sweet light green pods.
 Similar to the flattish pea pod found in grocery stores, so suitable for stir-fry & steaming.
 57-75 days Pkt…$3.50

-24. Edna’s Russian – ( aka Sugar Snap Climber, Penner Family’s Russian Sugar Snap) from Russia (with love…) Obtained from Edna Peters in 2010, she having grown it from 2005.
+24. Edna’s Russian – ( aka Sugar Snap Climber, Penner Family’s Russian Sugar Snap) Back for 2025!
+Obtained from Edna Peters in 2010, she having grown it from 2005.
 She shares that it was brought from Russia, via the Penner Family in 1926!
 On first observation…most unusual type as pod shells (when dry) are airy, papery thin, and smooth…yet held the seed inside together well.
 Appears to have many seeds per pod, usually about 9.
 In trials was thrilled to see tri-colored flowers of the prettiest deep purple/violet, light pink & cream.
 Of course the darn chippies got into this one first…snapping off immature pods BEFORE they matured.
 Darn!
 What an excellent high producer that just happened to out-produce all of my “other” sugar snap types in that year!
 Pods were juicy, about 4″ long and 1″ wide and very tasty for a fresh snap pod, with no strings (that I remember…) A favorite!
-Limited Pkt…$4.00
+Pkt…$4.00

 25. Ervilha Branca – Obtained from SSEx Heritage Farm exchange ’15.
 Another super tallish variety, growing over 6 ft.
 Flowers were pristine white, with greenish blending in the base.
 Pods were about 3 -4″ long, beige, smooth and straight.
 Seeds offered were large, smooth, round and beige.
 Limited Pkt…$4.00

-26. Golden Sweet” Edible Podded – Back for 2024!
-Discovered in a USDA collection and named by Robert Lobitz.
+26. Golden Sweet” Edible Podded Discovered in a USDA collection and named by Robert Lobitz.
 History says, an excellent rare “wax” pea from India…found at a market there.
 Vines grow on from 3 to 5 ft.
 Soft 2-tone purple flowers produce small golden edible pea pods.
 A very attractive plant…pale green foliage with lemon-yellow snow peas.
 Pick pods when they are very flat.
 Best eaten when young, as stir-fry or in salads (or pop in the mouth!)
 Older pods develop too much fiber.
 Seeds, being pale green with brown dimples/spots when dried, are great in soups.
 60-72 days Pkt….$3.50

 27. Goldersbe – Some say this might be the 17th century “Danig Pea” spoken of in Fearing Burr’s book “Field and Garden Vegetables of America (1865) Definitely a soup pea extraordinaire…as seed is golden & perfectly round.
 Strong climber of 3 to 4 feet, bearing pods in pairs.
 Strong healthy pods usually carry 4 to 6 peas per.
 Pkt…$3.50